NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Under [program], dir should indicate the folder where EnergyPlus is installed (e.g. C:\\Program Files\\EnergyPlusV2-0-0 or C:\\EnergyPlusV2-0-0).
-This is automatically generated during the install and may be the “shortened form” of these folder names.
-The “weather” portion of the initialization file is unused for normal EnergyPlus.
+This is automatically generated during the install and may be the "shortened form" of these folder names.
+The "weather" portion of the initialization file is unused for normal EnergyPlus.
 [BasementGHT] and [SlabGHT] are used by the EP-Launch program when the Utilities tab is used to execute the Basement and Slab programs, respectively.

 #### in.epw